 It is not surprising that his service didn't end there!
 After his military service, he enjoyed a long and successful civilian career.
 He used the linguistic and medical skills he gained during his years in the military.
 He also raised a family with his wife of over 70 years.
 They have two children and four grandchildren.

-Even though some consider the 91-year-old "retired," he may argue otherwise.
+Even though some consider him "retired," he may argue otherwise.
 He stays active and volunteers three mornings a week at the Pearl Harbor Visitor Center.
 He also participates in videoconference programs, speaking to students all across the country.

 "Instead of doing things I have to do, I'll do things I want to do," he says.
 And what he wants to do is to share his story and honor the lives lost and lessons learned along the way.

-Sterling and other treasured Pearl Harbor Survivor volunteers can be found at the Pearl Harbor Visitor Center on Monday, Wednesday, and Friday mornings.
-The survivors love to greet visitors, shake hands, take photos, and share their stories so the lessons will not be forgotten.
+Sterling can be found at the Pearl Harbor Visitor Center at various times throughout the week, as he is able.
+He loves to greet visitors, shake hands, take photos, and share his stories so the lessons will not be forgotten.